Fredrik93/complaints-forum/README.md

 This application is a forum for posting complaints using the MEVN stack.
+The problems will be rated by other users.
 Contributors: Fredrik Ullman, Mikael Jansson, Moritz Denke
 # Backend and Frontend Template